Coronavirus: Important information

 Moving a body out of England or Wales

-Only the coroner can give permission for a body to be moved out of England or Wales.
+Only a coroner can give permission for a body to be moved out of England or Wales.
 This permission should be obtained at least four days before the body is to be moved (although the coroner may be able to give permission sooner) so that any necessary enquiries may be carried out.
-The Surrey coroner can be contacted on 01483 637300.

 Body donation for medical education